Society Disclosure of Relationships

 The Code of Ethics and Professionalism outlines the requirements that all individuals engaged in HRS-related activities must disclose and manage ALL financial relationships from while engaged in Society activities.
 The types and description of relationships requiring disclosure are summarized in Table 1.
 Disclosure statements (completed online) are filed and/or updated at the time of consideration for participation in any Society activity, and at least annually, by volunteers and staff.

-HRS maintains a Code of Ethics and Professionalism, an Ethics Committee, and a ACE (formerly CME) Compliance Subcommittee of the Education Committee that oversee implementation of the ACE Disclosure Policy and the Conflict of Interest (COI) Resolution policy to safeguard the credibility and reputation of the Society.
+HRS maintains a Code of Ethics and Professionalism, an Ethics Committee, the Accreditation & Assessment Committee (under the Education Council) that oversee implementation of the ACE Disclosure Policy and the Conflict of Interest (COI) Resolution policy to safeguard the credibility and reputation of the Society.

 ACE Disclosure Policy